bobbyowolabi/rowolabi.github.io/_drafts/on-channeling-your-natural-genius-zone.md

 header: On Channeling Your Inner Genius
 ---

-Often times a barrier to starting a blog, or any public undertaking, is the thinking that one has nothing to say.
+Often times a barrier to starting a blog, or any public undertaking, is thinking that one has nothing to say.
 Or rather, ‘what I have to say isn’t deep enough.’
 The truth of the matter is that we all have strengths; we tend to trivialize and take them for granted.

 Sam Newsome, a soprano saxophonist [[0]](#0-note), describes these strengths as our [natural genius zone][1-link].
 As he puts it: